 - Choose what activity would you like to let your students do: quiz, discussion, or survey.

-- Create the learning game by adding title, questions, answers, and images.
+- Create a learning game by adding titles, questions, answers, and images.

-- Once you’re done, launch game.
-Send link or give the pin code to your students for them to play together or on their own.
+- Once you’re done, launch the game.
+Send a link or give the pin code to your students for them to play together or on their own.

 Similar tools to Kahoot! :